-This article was last updated Jun 15, 2016, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jan 02, 2020.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-- Can you book Hawaii or international flights?
+- Can you book Hawaii or international flights on Southwest?

-- Can you buy gift cards with points?
+- Can you buy gift cards with Southwest points?

 - Points that transfer to Southwest miles